After booking your coastal trip to visit Spain it’s normal to think about Spain’s beach etiquette.

-Because this is a protected right, there ofcourse has to be some type of order.
-This is a right in Spain as a country and then each Autonomous Community (regions of Spain) can create their own additional rules.
+Because this is a protected right, there of course has to be some type of order.
+This is a right in Spain as a country and then each Autonomous Community (regions of Spain) can create its own additional rules.

 For example, it is not legal to be walking around in a bathing suit in Barcelona, male or female.

 What to Expect When Visiting a Spanish Beach for the First Time